resir014/turnt-computing-machine/README.md

-# turnt-computing-machine
+# turnt-computing machine

-Website for shockcycle.com
+Source code for the website that I have to make for my business ethics class...